tudelft3d/geo2020/supervisors/index.md

 ### A0 (Preparation)

+- check that the supervisors are the ones that were agreed upon and approve it in MyCase
+- schedule the A1 date in SuperSaaS before the deadline

 ### A1 (Kick-off)

-- check that the supervisors are the ones that were agreed upon and approve it in the system
 - both supervisors should read A1 proposal
 - both supervisors must attend A1, and ask questions
-- both supervisors jointly decide if it's a go or nogo
+- both supervisors jointly decide if it's a go (continue) or nogo (retake)
-- 1st supervisor must put in the system the final result of A1 (continue/retake)
+- 1st supervisor must put in the system the final result of the A1
+- if it's a go, both supervisors, student and delegate should decide on A3 and A4 dates from the slots available in SuperSaaS and enter it in the system
+- if it's a no/go, the same but for a new A1 date in the next period

 ### A2 (Midterm)